hvitoi/tech-docs/os/linux/packages/core/base/pacman/makepkg.md

 source=("$pkgname-r$pkgver.tag.gz::https://github.com/gokcehan/$pkgname/archive/r$pkgver.tar.gz") # source code from a git archive noextract=("test.rar") # files that shouldn't be downloaded from the source above md5sums=("SKIP") # integrity checking.
 There is also sha1sums, sha256sums, sha224sums, sha384sums, sha124sums, b2sums.
-Makes sure the source files are actually the files you expect to be validpgpkeys=() # pgp keys for the source code.
-Delete this if not needed
+Makes sure the source files are actually the files you expect to be validpgpkeys=() # An array of PGP fingerprints that might be necessary for the source code.

 # change the package version number before compiling
 pkgver() {